The Best Guitar Patch Cables

 Things to Consider when Buying Patch Cables

-Patch cable kits like the one we recommend above are ideal if you want to have detailed control over how long each patch cable should be on your board.
-We've also included pedal couplers in this list in case you're connecting pedals of the same maker to save even more space.
+Patch cable kits like the ones we recommend above are ideal if you want to have detailed control over how long each patch cable should be on your board.
+We've also included pedal couplers in this guide in case you're connecting pedals of the same profile and maker to save even more space.

-Many patch cables are available in bundles, and most of the time they are cheaper to buy compared to when buying them one by one.
+Much like regular instrument cables, many patch cables are available in bundles, and most of the time they are cheaper to buy compared to when buying them one by one.

-Most patch cables come with right angle plugs because they conveniently connect to the side and saves space.
-There are also thin-profile right angle plugs that allow you to position pedals closer to each other.
+Many patch cables come with right angle TS Connector Plugs because they conveniently connect to the side and save space.
+There are also low-profile (sometimes called thin, flat or pancake jacks) right angle plugs that allow you to position effects pedals closer to each other.